V4Fire/Client/docs/ds/README.md

 ### text

-Text styles used in the project are defined as follows:
+Text styles used in the project are defined in the following manner:

 ```js
 // ds.js